Exclusive: Late to teapot party, ExxonMobil breaks with tradition in wooing China's oil market

 The team included crude oil traders, products marketers and finance staff from Houston, Singapore, Thailand and Shanghai.

-At a booth at the center of Dongying’s downtown exhibit hall, staff handed out gift bags containing backpacks emblazoned with the ExxonMobil logo, flanked by stands from Malaysia’s Petroliam Nasional and France’s Total (TOTF.PA) and about 20 local refiners.
+At a booth at the center of Dongying’s downtown exhibit hall, staff handed out gift bags containing backpacks emblazoned with the ExxonMobil logo, flanked by stands from Malaysia’s Petroliam Nasional and France’s Total and about 20 local refiners.

 On Monday evening, Exxon’s team wined and dined prospective customers and traders at a dinner attended by around 200 guests, according to multiple people who attended.
 Goodie bags at the party contained flasks for travel use, they said.